Children’s ADHD Assessments in Northern Sydney

 • Slow progress on structured tasks

-These patterns appear in many aspects of the child's school experience, making early review helpful.
+These patterns appear in many aspects of the child's school experience, making early assessment helpful.

 Hyperactivity and Impulsivity